Is Your Baby Getting Enough Breast Milk?

 Frequently asked questions

-How many wet diapers should my baby have each day?
+How many wet nappies should my baby have each day?

-In the first days, output ramps up gradually: roughly 1–2 wet diapers on day 1, 2–4 by day 3, and 6 or more heavy wet diapers per day from about day 5 onwards.
+In the first days, output ramps up gradually: roughly 1–2 wet nappies on day 1, 2–4 by day 3, and 6 or more heavy wet nappies per day from about day 5 onwards.
 The urine should be pale or nearly colourless.
 Fewer than that — especially with dark, strong-smelling urine — is worth a same-day call to your midwife or health visitor.

 Does a soft breast mean my supply has dropped?